Education Research Current About VU Amsterdam NL

 Management framework

-The management framework brings insight for the tasks, responsibilities and development of managers at VU Amsterdam.
+The management framework provides insight into the duties and responsibilities and development of managers at VU Amsterdam.

 The framework brings a thorough understanding of what is expected of you as a manager and what you need to fulfil your role effectively.
 It is a useful starting point for selection, staff review, appointment, annual consultation, career promotion and managerial training.